jason-renaud/mechanic/README.md

 - /cars/wheels/4/replace - in this case, "replace" is the command, and the wheel with id 4 is the resource being operated on.
 - /cars/engine/1/start - "start" is the command, and the engine with id 1 is the resource being operated on.

-You can also have an API that represents a command to execute on a collection of resources, which must be of the format [path/to/resource]/**all**/\<command>
-- /cars/wheels/all/rotate - in this case, "rotate" is the command, and every wheel in the collection is doing a rotate command.

 Assumptions:
 The last part of the path segment before '{id}' or 'all' is always the resource name.
 - /cars/wheels/{id}/rotate - 'wheels' is the resource.
 The controller will therefore be named "WheelRotateCommandController", and the service class "WheelRotateService"
-- /cars/wheels/all/rotate - The controller will be named "WheelRotateAllCommandController", and the service class "WheelRotateService".
-Notice it's the same service name as /cars/wheels/{id}/rotate.
 - /cars/wheels/{id}/remove-tire - The controller will be named "WheelRemovetireCommandController", and the service class "WheelRemovetireService"
 - /cars/wheels/{id} - The controller will be named "WheelController"
 - /cars/wheels - The controller will be named "WheelCollectionController"

-In a command API, it is assumed the parameters being passed in are from a schema, and the response being returned is another schema that is saved in the DB.
+In a command API, it is assumed the parameters being passed in are from a schema (to be validated), and the response being returned is another schema that is saved in the DB.
 Therefore, the schema defined in the 'responses' object in the OAPI spec file will have both a marshmallow schema defined AND a SQLAlchemy model defined.
 However, the schema defined in 'requestBody' will ONLY have a schema defined, and the request body is NOT saved in the DB and therefore has no SQLAlchemy model defined.

 #### Model definitions
-mechanic automatically uses the field "identifier" as the primary key of the resource, which is also the id to use in the url when retrieving an object.
-There is no need to define an "id" or "identifier" field in your specification file.
+- mechanic automatically uses the field "identifier" as the primary key of the resource, which is also the id to use in the url when retrieving an object.
+DO NOT define an "id" or "identifier" field in your schema properties in the specification file.

-### mechanic types of APIs
-#### Summary
-mechanic supports 3 types of APIs - Collection, Command, and Item.
-In order to generate code properly, mechanic enforces some REST API "best practices".
-If you need to define an API that doesn't follow these best practices, mechanic will not be very useful to you.
+- mechanic automatically defines foreign key relationships whenever a schema of type "array" with a reference to another schema is used.
+- mechanic needs an "x-mechanic-namespace" extension to be defined for each path object in the OAPI spec file.
+See examples/petstore-oapi3.json for an example.
+This value is used as the "schema" attribute in the SQLAlchemy model.

 ### mechanic OpenAPI 3.0 extensions and additional syntax requirements
 | extension                 | description |
 | ---------                 | ----------- |
 | x-mechanic-namespace      | A way to separate categories of APIs.
 This is used to determine which packages to separate code into. |
 | *x-mechanic-async         | Specify if you want this method to return asynchronously

-- MUST have "title" defined for each schema

 *not supported yet but in progress

+- MUST have "title" defined for each schema object
+- MUST have x-mechanic-namespace defined for each path object
+- 'openapi' version MUST be '3' or greater
+- Each path method MUST have a '200', '201', '202', or '204' response object defined.
+- Schema objects MUST have properties defined at the top level.
+I.e., allOf, anyOf, etc. are not supported at this time.
+- The path uri MUST be of one of these formats: /uri/to/resource/, /uri/to/resource/{id}, or /uri/to/resource/{id}/<command>
+- mechanic currently only supports the following HTTP methods:
+    - get
+    - put
+    - post
+    - delete

+#### mechanic does NOT support
+- allOf, anyOf, etc. For a schema - the properties object MUST be defined
+- mechanic does not run from the servers url(s), however it does use them as the base resource url for command APIs.
+- < Python 3.6, generated code is Python 3.6
+- security definitions
+- YAML, mechanic only supports json
+- Query parameters are not supported except for GET on collection resources.
+You add custom query parameters besides the default supported ones.
+- consumes/produces, assumes only json

+#### Future improvement ideas
+- Add support for 'embed' query parameter to display the full resource or show it's uri reference instead.
+- Add support for overriding generated code.
+    - Add meta tag in schema itself?
+Add param in cli?
+Annotation at file level?
+- x-mechanic-async extension - define if a REST method returns asynchronously.
+- Many-to-many relationships between models/schemas
+- enum properties